-Southwestern College confers a master of education degree.
+Southwestern College confers a Master of Education degree.
 Students seeking the degree must fulfill all requirements as listed in this catalog.

-The director of master of education will act as advisor for all students seeking the major in curriculum and instruction and the coordinator of special education will act as advisor for all students seeking the major in special education.
+The director of teacher education will act as advisor for all students seeking the major in curriculum and instruction and the coordinator of special education will act as advisor for all students seeking the major in special education.
+For more information contact: